 Jordan has a high road accident toll.
 Roads can be hazardous at night, particularly in rural areas where stray livestock and unlit vehicles are common.
-You should avoid driving outside the cities after dark.
-For further advice, see our page on road travel.
+You should avoid driving outside cities after dark.
+For further advice, see our road travel page.
 Vehicles must carry an extinguisher and a warning triangle.

-Police perform random security checks of vehicles on Jordanian highways and you are advised to carry identification documents to present at checkpoints.
+Police perform random security checks of vehicles on Jordanian highways.
+You are advised to carry identification documents to present at checkpoints.